Impact of angle-dependent recombination on neutrino energy reconstruction in LArTPCs: Angular-dependent recombination models

 The goal of this study is to quantify the angular dependent recombination effect and study its impact on neutrino energy reconstruction.
 For this purpose, the ratio between $dQ/dx(\phi)$ and $dQ/dx(90^\circ)$ (where the recombination effect is minimal) was calculated for the three models described above (Birks with an angular dependence, columnar modified box model and ellipsoidal modified box model) as shown in Figure~\ref{fig:models}.

 The values used for $\alpha$, $\beta_{90}$ and $R$ were obtained from the ICARUS measurement~\cite{icarus_angular}, in which the ellipsoidal model was identified as the one that best fit their experimental data.
 For the Birks equation, the values used for the parameters $A_B$ and $k_B$ were measured by the ArgoNeuT experiment~\cite{argoneut_recom}.

 The values of these parameters are presented in Table~\ref{tab:param}.
-The behavior of the Birks model and the columnar modified box model are very similar at high values of $dE/dx$.
+Due to the lack of data for electrons and low $dE/dx$, we use the values of the parameters that were obtained with proton data and for $dE/dx>5$ MeV/cm.
+While this is an extrapolation, the parameters should be particle-independent since the dependence on the particle of the recombination models is fully encoded into the $dE/dx$.
+The behaviour of the Birks model and the columnar modified box model are very similar at high values of $dE/dx$.
 The angular effect is lessened when considering the ellipsoidal model for the ionization region.
 Even so, for smaller values of $\phi$, the ratio is close to $0.9$.
 From this plot it can be noted that including an angular dependence in the recombination effect leads to an angular dependence in $dQ/dx$ which has a significant impact on the collected charge.

 Since this study is focused on electrons resulting from neutrino interactions and their induced electromagnetic showers, it is relevant to explore lower ranges of values for $dE/dx$, since, as explained in Section~\ref{sec:erec}, a considerable amount of electromagnetic shower segments have a low $dE/dx$.
 The angular dependence for the different models is shown on the left side of Figure~\ref{fig:dqdx_ratio} for several values for $dE/dx$.